petstuk/petstuk/README.md

   A Python-based tool that fetches and displays CVEs for assets using the NVD API.
 It shows CVSS scores, severity ratings, and vector strings, allowing for efficient vulnerability management.

 - **[OSINT Extension](https://github.com/petstuk/OSINTExtension)**
-  A collection of browser extensions that allow security professionals to quickly search for indicators of compromise (IOCs) across popular OSINT (Open Source Intelligence) tools..
+  A collection of browser extensions that allow security professionals to quickly search for indicators of compromise (IOCs) across popular OSINT (Open Source Intelligence) tools.

 ---